cliqz-oss/browser-ios/BUILDING.md

-> These are the instructions for building the *master* branch which is focussed on iOS 9 and Xcode 7 for our upcoming v1.1 and v2.0 releases.
-If you instead want to work on v1.0 then please follow the README.md in that branch.
+> These are the instructions for building the *master* branch which contains a stable version just before releasing.
+If you need up to date version user development branch.

-Building Firefox for iOS
+Building Cliqz for iOS
 ========================

-Prerequisites, as of *September 4, 2015*:
+Prerequisites, as of *July 21, 2016*:

 * Mac OS X 10.10.5
 * Xcode 7.0 GM with the iOS 9.0 GM SDK (Newer betas not supported)
 * Carthage 0.8 via Homebrew

 > There are issues with Carthage on OS X 10.11 El Capitan.
 We recommend to use OS X 10.10 Yosemite instead.

-(For the v1.1 release, we try to keep up to date with the most recent beta versions of Xcode and the iOS SDK.)

 When running on a device: